Sandy Ojang Onor

-Sandy Ojang Onor (born 14 February 1966) is a Senator of the Federal Republic of Nigeria.
+Sandy Ojang Onor (born 14 February 1966) is a Nigerian politician who served as the senator representing Cross River Central Senatorial District from 2019 to 2023.
 He was elected in 2019 to represent Cross River Central Senatorial District in the 9th Assembly of the Senate.
-He is a member of the People's Democratic Party (PDP).
+He is a member of the Peoples Democratic Party (PDP).

 Early life and education

 Sandy Ojang Onor was born in the city of Ikom in Ikom Local Government Area of Cross River State.
 In his early education, he attended St. Francis, FSLC 1971 – 1975 and St. Brendan's GEC (O level) 1976 – 1981 all of which are both in Obubra LGA.
 Onor University education was in the University of Calabar, where he studied History.
 Graduating with a Bachelor of Arts degree (Second Class (Upper Division) 1983 – 1987.
 He holds a Doctor of Philosophy (PhD) in History from the University of Calabar 1988 – 1993.

 Personal life

 Onor is currently married, he is a devoted Christian an educationist, administrator and philanthropist.

 He wrote books, several articles and has influenced many policies in the Nigerian-Cross River State Local Government System.